JagtapChetan17/Store-Rating-Platform/README.md

 ## Building / Release notes

-* For production, build React frontend:
+For production, build the React frontend:

 ```bash
 cd frontend
 npm run build
 ```

-* Deploy backend to Render/Heroku and frontend to Netlify/Vercel.
-* Ensure `.env` values are set correctly in production.
+Deploy backend to Render/Heroku and frontend to Netlify/Vercel.
+Ensure .env values are set correctly in production.

 ---